bduffany/godemon/README.md

 godemon command
 ```

-To watch multiple directories, use `--watch` or `-w`.
-When using this
+To watch multiple directories, use `--watch` or `-w`. **When using this
-flag, the current directory needs to be passed explicitly:
+flag, the current directory needs to be passed explicitly,** otherwise
+it's assumed that you only want to watch `/some/other/dir (in this example).

 ```bash
 godemon --watch . --watch /some/other/dir command